 To justify the policy of offshore processing and turnbacks, both parties resort to the realist language of necessity.
 When recycled prime minister Kevin Rudd announced shortly before the last election that no one arriving by boat after 19 July 2013 would settle in Australia as a refugee, he described the measure as “hard public policy… which must now be implemented.”
 It was a “practical step forward,” he said, and would be taken “calmly, rationally and with resolve.”
 Australians might have “kind and compassionate” hearts, but we would accept the policy because we also have “hard heads.”
 In other words, we must focus entirely on the result we are seeking and ignore (or suppress) any niggling emotions that might prompt us to discuss the ethics of the process we use to get there.

-Turnbull has used remarkably similar arguments in the current election campaign, most recently on Q&A. Responding to a contractor’s description of the situation on Manus – “It is terrible the way they treat the people there.
+Turnbull used remarkably similar arguments during the 2016 election campaign.
+On Q&A, responding to a contractor’s description of the situation on Manus – “It is terrible the way they treat the people there.
 They are treated worse than animals” – he acknowledged that the policy was “harsh” but insisted that it was necessary because “the alternative is far worse.”

 “None of us have hearts of stone,” the prime minister added, while insisting that the situation requires us to behave as if we do.
 To resettle refugees from Manus and Nauru in Australia would be, he says, “the biggest marketing opportunity for the people smugglers you have ever seen.”
 They would exploit our “weakness” and the “boats would be setting off again.”
 The consequence would be “women, children and families drowning at sea.”

 Labor’s policy differs slightly from the Coalition’s.
 It would abolish temporary protection visas and open up Manus and Nauru to journalists.
-But in the first leaders’ debate, Shorten was eager to show that he and Turnbull were essentially one.
+But in the first leaders’ debate during the campaign, Shorten was eager to show that he and Turnbull were essentially one.
 “We would defeat the people smugglers,” he said.
 “We accept the role of boat turnbacks, as we should, because we don’t want to see the people smugglers back in business.”

 While the emphasis shifts, both leaders give essentially the same reasons for why we must be tough: to defend the integrity of our borders, save lives at sea and defeat the smugglers.
 On Q&A, Turnbull added keeping children out of detention to the list.
 In his time as immigration minister, Philip Ruddock claimed that harsh policies were needed to shore up public support for an orderly migration program that might otherwise be overwhelmed by a xenophobic Hansonite backlash.